frengor/LightInjector/README.md

     @Override
     protected @Nullable Object onPacketSendAsync(@Nullable Player receiver, @NotNull Channel channel, @NotNull Object nmsPacket) {
         // This will be called (asynchronously) when the server sends a packet to a player
-        // The receiver may be null for early packets, so always check for it
+        // The receiver may be null for early login packets, so always check for it

         // Return the packet which will be sent to the player, which can be different from the original packet.
         // Return null to cancel the packet.